 How will results be communicated?

-- Test results will be communicated within two to five days to the referring provider, who is responsible for delivering the results to their patient.
+- Test results will be communicated within five to seven days to the referring provider, who is responsible for delivering the results to their patient.
 Providers do not need to notify the Delaware Division of Public Health of any positive test results.
 The laboratory will do so.

 - How do we test for COVID-19?